oliverearl/oliverearl/README.md

 # 👋 Welcome!

-Hey, my name's Oliver, but you can call me Ollie.
-I currently work as a computer science teacher though I'm looking to transition into a career in software engineering.
+Hey, my name's Oliver, but you can call me Ollie, and I'm a full-stack web developer from the UK.
+Prior to that, I was a postgraduate student studying post-compulsory education and worked as a trainee computer science teacher in a top state school.

 ## 👨‍🏫 A bit about me

-- 🎓 I'm finishing my teaching qualification at Birmingham City University, and graduated with my MSc in Software Engineering and BSc in major/minor Computer Science with German from Aberystwyth University.
+- 🎓 I have just finished my teaching qualification from Birmingham City University, and have obtained both an Master's degree in Software Engineering and a Bachelor's degree in Computer Science with a minor in German from Aberystwyth University.
-- 🖥 PHP and JavaScript are the programming languages I'm most interested in, especially the Laravel framework.
-I mainly use C# and Python in the classroom.
+- 🖥 PHP and JavaScript are the programming languages I'm most passionate about, especially when coupled with Laravel and Vue.js.
-- 🌍 English is my mother tongue and I speak German quite well!
-I would love to learn another language.
+- 🕹 I enjoy working on video game development at the weekend, though I'm yet to become good at it!
+- 🇩🇪 I did a software engineering internship at Amadeus IT Group near Frankfurt-am-Main, Germany.
-- 🌱 My interests are broad, but much of my free time outside of programming goes into writing on my [blog](https://blog.oliverearl.co.uk) and volunteering in student welfare.
+- 🌱 My outside interests are broad, but a lot of my free time goes into writing on my [blog](https://blog.oliverearl.co.uk) and volunteering in student welfare.

-## ✏ Latest Writing
+## ✏ Latest Writing on my Blog

 <!-- BLOG-POST-LIST:START -->
 - [November 2020 Update](https://blog.oliverearl.co.uk/november-2020-update)